cihuang123/dt-ros2-commons/tutorials/00-ssh-key.md

 $ cat ~/.ssh/id_ed25519.pub
 ssh-ed25519 ........ your_email@example.com
 ```
-Log in your Github account and select settings
+Log in your Github account and select settings.\
 ![](https://i.imgur.com/NddBUYg.png)

-See left column and select SSH and GPG keys → New SSH key
+See left column and select SSH and GPG keys → New SSH key\
 ![](https://i.imgur.com/heWiCrV.png)

-Finally, copy your key in the bloew and set your name of key.
+Finally, copy your key in the bloew and set your name of key.\
 ![](https://i.imgur.com/3VUGFkC.png)

 ### 3. Make sure ssh key work